OctopusDeploy/docs/docs/shared-content/json-configuration-variables.include.md

 This is designed to work natively with [.NET Core JSON configuration files](/docs/deployment-examples/asp.net-core-web-application-deployments/index.md) but works equally well with any JSON files.

-## Configuring the JSON Configuration Variables Feature {#JSONConfigurationVariablesFeature-ConfiguringtheJSONconfigurationvariablesfeature}
+## Configuring the JSON configuration variables feature {#JSONConfigurationVariablesFeature-ConfiguringtheJSONconfigurationvariablesfeature}

 1. When you define the package [step](/docs/deployment-process/steps/index.md) in your [project](/docs/projects/index.md) enable the JSON Configuration Variables feature by clicking the **CONFIGURE FEATURES** link and selecting **JSON configuration variables** and clicking **OK**.
 2. In the **Features** section of the step template, specify the relative paths within the package to your JSON configuration files.
 For instance: